 - Hold your candle close enough to your face so that you are able to see it.
 Breathe in through your nose.

 - Begin to blow towards your candle through pursed lips and move it slowly away by extending your arms.

-- Continue to view the tip of your candle.
+- Continue to look at the tip of your candle.

 - Breathe in and bring the candle closer to your mouth again.
 Breathe out and blow the candle away.

-*Tip: You may need to place a sticker at the end of their candle to give a larger focal point.
+*Tip: You may need to place a sticker at the end of your candle to give a larger focal point.